Dr Ruth McAreavey

 I have previously worked in Queen's University Belfast, Hastoe Housing Association, Suffolk County Council and the Workers' Educational Association.

-I am currently active member of various international research networks including the Trans-Atlantic Rural Research Network, the Regional Studies network on migration (MICaRD); the European Society for Rural Sociology (ESRS).
-As part of the Scientific Committee for the latter group, I helped organise the XXVII congress in Krakow.
+I am currently active member of various international research networks including the Trans-Atlantic Rural Research Network and the European Society for Rural Sociology (ESRS).
+As Chair of the Scientific Committee for the latter group, I am leading the organisation of the XXVIII congress in Trondheim.
 I am also leading an embryonic European network on migration, focusing on ‘New Immigration Destinations’.

 I am BA Sociology Programme Director.
 I teach undergraduate and postgraduate students and I supervise PhD researchers.
 I welcome inquiries from prospective PhD researchers on the issues identified above.

 I am external examiner for Liverpool John Moores University and I am a member of research review panels for the European Commission and for the Swedish Research Council (Formas).